- Safiu Kehinde

 “Leadership is not by title, it is by action.
 The people need answers.
 The people need representation.
 And the people need results.

-“THURIST urgently appeals to: President Bola Ahmed Tinubu, Senator David Umahi, Minister of Works, Osun and Oyo State Governments, the National Assembly Committees on Works to revive and complete the dualization project without further delay.” the group wrote.
+“THURIST urgently appeals to President Bola Ahmed Tinubu, Senator David Umahi, Minister of Works, Osun and Oyo State Governments, the National Assembly Committee on Works to revive and complete the dualisation project without further delay.” the group wrote.

-THURIST held that the FG must take responsibility of the road which had seen cases risk of deaths and injuries increased.
+THURIST held that the federal government must take responsibility of the road which had seen increased cases of deaths and injuries.

 “This road is a federal asset, not a community project.
 The federal government must take responsibility.

-“Every day of delay increases the risk of more deaths, more injuries, and more economic hardship along this corridor, The Gbongan–Iwo–Oyo road was originally planned for dualization over 20 years ago.
+“Everyday of delay increases the risk of more deaths, more injuries, and more economic hardship along this corridor, The Gbongan–Iwo–Oyo road was originally planned for dualisation over 20 years ago.

-“Since then, contractors have appeared and disappeared, equipment has moved in and out, and communities have endured decades of unfulfilled promises.
+“Since then, contractors have appeared and disappeared.
+Equipment have moved in and out and communities have endured decades of unfulfilled promises.

-“THURIST maintains that no religious institution or private organization should wield the power to delay or obstruct a federal infrastructure project meant for public safety and national development.”
+“THURIST maintains that no religious institution or private organisation should wield the power to delay or obstruct a federal infrastructure project meant for public safety and national development.”
 THURIST wrote.

-They thereafter highlighted their demands which include returning contractors back to the project, full restoration of the dualization plan as originally approved, and public disclosure of funds allocated to the project amongst others.
+They thereafter highlighted their demands which include bringing contractors back to the project, full restoration of the dualisation plan as originally approved, and public disclosure of funds allocated to the project amongst others.

-“The organization stands firm on the following demands: immediate return of contractors to site; full restoration of the dualization plan as originally approved; public disclosure of all funds allocated to this project over the years.
+“The organisation stands firm on the following demands: immediate return of contractors to site; full restoration of the dualisation plan as originally approved; public disclosure of all funds allocated to this project over the years.

 “Update from elected representatives on their interventions; a clear completion timeline from the Federal Ministry of Works.” the statement added.